 Annual Report 2011)

-The two subsidiaries of CCC including ZPMC and SPMP have positioned the company as one of the largest machinery manufacturers with a specialty in port services (Guo and Yong, 2006).
-ZMPC has about 74.3 per cent of the market share and been listed by the stock exchange market of the Shanghai as the largest crane manufacturer in the world.
+The two subsidiaries of CCC including ZPMC and SPMP have positioned the company as one of the largest machinery manufacturers with a speciality in port services (Guo and Yong, 2006).
+ZMPC has about 74.3 per cent of the market share and has been listed by the stock exchange market of Shanghai as the largest crane manufacturer in the world.
 The other subsidiary SPMP deals with the manufacturing of bulk handling machinery at a domestic level.
 The revenue generated by the port business of the company accounts for 16.5 per cent of the total value (China Communications Construction Co.
 Ltd. Annual Report 2011).

 The company’s market share compared to competitors is illustrated in the following table